 Geography Intent

-Through their work in geography, children will learn about their local area and compare their life in this area with other regions in the United Kingdom, Europe and in the wider world and how these can change over time.
+Through their work in Geography, children will learn about their local area and compare their life in their area with other regions in the United Kingdom, Europe and in the wider world and how these can change over time.
 Children learn how to draw and interpret maps as they develop the skills of research, investigation, analysis and problem-solving.
 Through their growing knowledge and understanding of human geography, children gain an appreciation of life in other cultures.

 Our aim at Birches is to enable children to: